8 helpful tips when you are knitting the Flowery Infinity Scarf

 As always all of my knitting kits, including the Flowery Infinity Scarf, are available via my Etsy shop.

-The kit is priced £21 (as of February 2021) and all you need are the knitting needles, which I can also supply.
+The kit is priced from £23 (as of April 2022) and all you need are the knitting needles, which I can also supply.

 If you have any other questions about the Flowery Infinity Scarf kit, contact me and I’ll add further tips to this post.